Preserve our past and protect our future

 Our current freezers maintain the collection of ice cores recovered from glaciers around the world at –30ºF.
 These freezers have been in continuous operation since 1989 and are currently at capacity with approximately 4.5 miles of ice drilled over 64 expeditions.
-A feasibility study conducted by SHP Leading Design recommends renovation of the existing freezers as well as the phased addition of 4 freezers that will utilize more modern technologies and efficiencies.
-This will help OSU meet its sustainability goals while supporting world-class research.
+A feasibility study conducted by SHP Leading Design recommends renovation of the existing freezers as well as the phased addition of four freezers that will utilize more modern technologies and efficiencies.
+This will help Ohio State meet its sustainability goals by increasing energy efficiency while supporting world-class research.

 Expansion includes new freezers, new workrooms, new mechanical equipment, shelving and renovation of some existing rooms.
 The expansion will hold 6,776 additional cores and feature a new educational space with displays and accommodations for groups touring the facility.
-This project has a $6 M budget.
+This project has a $7 million budget.

 doubling our current ice core storage capacity to 13,552 meter long sections of core